 Federal and state regulations require students maintain good progress towards receiving a degree in order to maintain eligibility for Title IV financial aid programs.
 A student’s progress is measured using the following three measurements below.
 Students who do not meet the 1st or 2nd requirements only will be placed on Financial Aid Warning.
 While in this status students can continue to receive aid but will only have one additional semester to repair their progress.
 After the next semester they attend, if the student still does not meet these requirements they will be placed on Financial Aid Suspension.
 Students with this status cannot receive any additional Financial Aid until they repair their measurements by taking classes at their own expense or successfully appealing the suspension.
 Students who do not meet the 3rd requirement or who cannot mathematically complete their program within the 150% will automatically be placed on Financial Aid Suspension.
-The below policy is effective beginning February 2018 for new and transfer students and the end of Spring 2018 for current students.
+The below policy is effective beginning the end of fall 2021 for all students.

 The following measurements apply, whether or not a student receives financial aid.

 Students must maintain a minimum 2.0 grade point average based on the number of credit hours attempted at the college, in order to maintain satisfactory progress toward graduation.
 This includes college level, ESL, and learning support courses.
 This does not include transfer credit or credit by exam (AP credit).
 This is referred to as the cumulative attempted GPA hours.

 - Class Completion Rate (PACE)